 Is there anything else you’d like to tell prospective students?

 Looking to start or advance your career in data science?
 Find out why the online UW Master of Science in Data Science is a great program for working adults.
-Call 1-877-895-3276 or email email@example.com to talk with a friendly enrollment adviser today.
+Call 1-877-895-3276 or email email@example.com to talk with an enrollment adviser today.